Why fax to Canada?

 Quick answers about faxing to Canada:

-- Can I fax to any Canadian number? — Yes. unofax can deliver to any active fax line in Canada, including geographic numbers, internet fax services, and toll-free numbers.
+- Can I fax to any Canadian number? — Yes. unofax can deliver to active fax lines in Canada.
+If the recipient has provided a working fax number, you can send to it online.

 - How long does delivery take? — Most faxes are delivered within one to three minutes.
 Delivery time depends on the number of pages and the speed of the receiving machine.

-- How much does it cost to fax to Canada? — Faxing to Canada with unofax costs $0.29 AUD per page (≈$0.26 CAD).
+- How much does it cost to fax to Canada? — unofax charges a flat per-page rate.
 The price in your local currency is displayed before you pay.
 There are no subscriptions, setup fees, or hidden charges.
-You only pay for the pages you send.

 Ready to send a fax?